 Block access to stairs or windows.

-Keep food, water and litter trays close by.
+Keep food, water and litter trays close.
 If your cat is still not eating well, it may be necessary to hand feed.

 Administer medication as prescribed.